larytet/MyPerfectThings/yalas.md

 *  Advanced debug and monitor infrastructure.
 *  Collect the system information, filter and aggregate the information, compress it, deliver to an application for further processing.
 The design targets approximately 1:1000 reduction of the total amount of information.
 *  Support collection of the patterns of I/O requests, network access - applications fingerprints..
 *  Simple deploy, install, update flow.
+Universal support of the existing Linux distributions and kernels.

 # Applications